kubedb/cli/docs/concepts/catalog/mysql.md

 - Name format: `{Original MySQL image version}-{modification tag}`

 We modify original MySQL docker image to support additional features.
 An image with higher modification tag will have more feature than the images with lower modification tag.
-Hence, it is recommended to use MySQLVersion crd with highest modification tag to enjoy latest features.
+Hence, it is recommended to use MySQLVersion crd with highest modification tag to take advantage of the latest features.

 ### spec.version